harlan-zw/unlighthouse/docs/config/index.md

 Note: This will be disabled by default for local scans.

+See [Toggling Throttling](/guide/device.html#alias-enable-disable-throttling) for more information.

 ### scanner.crawler

 - **Type:** `boolean`
 - **Default:** `true`

 Should the crawler be used to detect URLs.
 This will parse the HTML of scanned pages for internal links and queue them for scanning.

+See [Crawling](/guide/crawling.html) for more information.

 ### scanner.dynamicSampling